The modern-day counterfeiter: Dealing with the threat from competitors you’ve never heard of

 Taking on modern-day counterfeiters and winning is no mean feat.
 You’ll need advanced detection technology plus the capability to connect and prioritize networks of infringers to truly make an impact.

-As infringers have evolved, so too has Incopro.
-We have built new features into Talisman, our Brand Protection platform, to stay ahead of threats across channels and territories and enable enforcement at scale.
+As infringers have evolved, so too has Corsearch.
+We have built new features into our online brand protection platform, to stay ahead of threats across channels and territories and enable enforcement at scale.

 Discover hidden counterfeiters and infringers